-I greet you in this name of our ancestors who founded this great organization over 50 years ago.
-With this acknowledgement I stand on the shoulders of giants.
+I greet you name of ancestors who founded this great organization over 50 years ago.
+With this acknowledgement I stand on these shoulders of giants.
 I have actively been involved in NABSW for over 20yrs.
 I have enjoyed the various roles I have held, experiences I have had, and opportunities I have been afforded.

 Diane R. Griggs, LCSW – Vice President & Historian